alexa/ask-cli/docs/concepts/Deploy-Command.md

 * If failure happens in one region, CLI won't rollback the changes.
 Please try with a further deploy which contains the fix to the failure.
 * This step is skippable when you remove the entire `skillInfrastructure` field from ask-resources config file.

+### Deploy only skill package
+ASK CLI v1 had option --target to deploy only skill package and not infrastructure.
+Similar behavior can be achieved in ASK CLI v2 by removing "skillInfrastructure" property from ask-resources.json.

 ### Deployer
 Deployer is the module that serve for any unique serverless deploy mechanism.
 Deployer can be triggered in two scenarios, which are also the interfaces a deployer has to be implemented: